 Welcome to the Reef House at Casa Paraiso

-Nestled in Xcalak, a small fishing village and in one of the last "unspoiled" areas off the Mexican Caribbean coast, on the southern tip of the Yucatan Peninsula in the State of Quintana Roo.
-It's only 6 miles to the Belize border.
+Tucked away in Xcalak, a charming fishing hamlet that remains one of the few untouched sanctuaries along the Mexican Caribbean coast, our beachfront property, The Reef House, is located at the southernmost tip of the Yucatan Peninsula, in Quintana Roo.
+It's a mere 6 miles from the Belize border.

-Explore our designated Xcalak Reef National Marine Park (Parque Nacional Arrecifes de Xcalak).
-The protected waters along the reef abundant with underwater life, making Xcalak both a world-class fly fishing destination and a diver/snorkeler's paradise.
+EJourney into the Xcalak Reef National Marine Park (Parque Nacional Arrecifes de Xcalak).
+The protected marine sanctuary teems with aquatic life, establishing Xcalak as a premier destination for both fly fishing and underwater exploration.

 Jim, Chase & Lisa Looney